derekwolpert/Visicality/README.md

 TUAVP utilizes the following technologies:
 * `Vanilla JavaScript`, for fundamental structure of project
 * `Web Audio API`, to extract data from selected audio
-* `D3 API`, to create visually rich visuals based on data from audio
+* `D3 Library`, to create visually rich visuals based on data from audio
 * `SoundCloud API`, to allow users to input their own selection of audio
 * `Webpack`, JavaScript bundler to assist with development and production builds